 When A Death Occurs

-If in any case, the death of a family member should occur and you are not sure of who to notify or what to do, you may call Loudoun Funeral Chapels, (703) 777-6000 and a director will assist you in notifying the proper agencies.
+If in any case you are not sure of who to notify or what to do, you may call (703) 777-6000, and we'll assist you in notifying the proper agencies.

 While Under Supervised Care